John Fallon Colohan: Motoring

 In c.
 1897, Colohan imported what is reputed to be the first petrol-engined motorcar into Ireland, an 1896 Benz Velo Comfortable.
 He won a bet (a wager of £50), in 1899, by driving from his home in Blackrock, Dublin to Kilbeggan, County Westmeath, and back again, in under 12 hours.

-In 1901, he placed an order for a four-cylinder 24 h.p.
-Daimler, which he "boosted to near 30 h.p." to make it the largest and "most powerful car in the country" at the time.
+In 1901, he placed an order for a four-cylinder 24 hp Daimler, which he "boosted to near 30 hp" to make it the largest and "most powerful car in the country" at the time.
 Involved in motor racing and touring in Ireland, he negotiated with the Automobile Club of Great Britain and Ireland to form the (Royal) Irish Automobile Club in 1901, becoming a founder and committee member.
 He was involved in bringing the 1903 Gordon Bennett Cup to Ireland.

 Colohan had ceased practicing medicine by 1903 and became a controlling partner in a coachbuilding company in Dublin.
 He promoted the company's expansion into a motoring engineering works and stockist.
 He left this company in 1908, due to ill health, and bought the Grand Hotel in Malahide.